MicroEJ/docs/PlatformDeveloperGuide/uiSimulation.rst

 -------------

 The Front Panel engine takes an XML file (the fp file) as input.
-It describes the panel using widgets: They simulate the drivers, sensors and actuators of the real device.
+It describes the panel using widgets: they simulate the drivers, sensors and actuators of the real device.
 The front panel engine generates the graphical representation of the real device, and is displayed in a window on the user's development machine when the application is executed in the